squalou/google-chat-linux/README.md

 ## IMPORTANT NEWS

+0.4.3

-0.4.3 by default keep window in wndwos list when 'closing'.
+- by default keep window in windows list when 'closing'.
 Add a 'view' menu to change back to previous behaviour : hiding on 'close'.
-      This is done for DE that does NOT display systray of eletron 8 : Cinnamon for instance.
+This is done for DE that does NOT display systray of eletron 8 : *Cinnamon* for instance, any DE that doesn't handle well 'appindicator' in electron 8.
-      At first run, shows in windows list on close to prevent lost windows on those DE.
+- At first run, shows in windows list on close to prevent lost windows on those DE.
-      Change color of minimized window icon for those DE.
+- Change color of minimized window icon for those DE.

 0.4.2 adds a "Menu" in app, press Alt to reveal it.
 It's the same as systray menu, for OS's where systray is not (yet?) properly supported